Israel-Palestinian violence erupts on three borders

 In Tel Aviv, Israel's commercial hub, a truck driven by an Arab Israeli slammed into vehicles and pedestrians, killing one man and injuring 17 people.

-Police were trying to determine whether that incident was an accident or an attack.
-Witnesses said the driver, who was arrested, deliberately ran amok with his truck in traffic.
+Police were trying to determine whether the incident was an accident or an attack.
+Witnesses said the driver, who was arrested, ran amok with his truck in downtown traffic.

 Israeli security forces had been on alert for violence on Sunday, the day Palestinians mark the "Nakba," or catastrophe, of Israel's founding in a 1948 war, when hundreds of thousands of their brethren fled or were forced to leave their homes.